-This scripture is a clear call for us to spend less concern on what God is doing with and to other leaders.
-My blog has been going on now 3 1/3 years and one of the major concerns of my readers has been “false prophets and false teachers in the church.”
+This scripture is a clear call for us to spend less time on what God is doing with and to other leaders.
+My blog has been going on now for nine years and one of the major concerns of my readers has been “false prophets and false teachers in the church.”
 You’ll notice that I never identified anyone by name.
 That is not what God wants.

 The Word makes a point of saying do not study the religion of unbelievers.
 Furthermore one is not even to speak the name of false gods, and considering the prevalence of the word Allah on TV shows this today would be nearly impossible!

 Exodus 23:13 “And in all that I have said to you, be circumspect and make no mention of the name of other gods, nor let it be heard from your mouth.